 An impairment test is carried out on these assets at least once a year.
 This is discussed with the Supervisory Board and the external auditor.
 Full details of the impairment test can be found in note 39.2.

 The risk of an interest rate rise is hedged in stages over the subsequent years.
-With regard to currencies, TenCate has a hedging policy whereby the main risks are hedged for at least the current calendar year.
+With regard to currencies, TenCate has a policy to hedge the main risks for at least the current calendar year.
+Currency positions are hedged internally within the company as far as possible.
+Any residual risk is hedged in accordance with the established policy.

 The credit risk relating to individual customers is monitored centrally and partly insured.